gagan-ahlawat-0/gitmesh/README.md

 3. Make your changes
 4. Submit a pull request

-Our mascot is excited to see what amazing contributions you'll bring to the Beetle community!
+Our mascot is excited to see what amazing contributions you'll bring to the GitMesh community!

 <p align="center">
 <img src="https://readme-contribs.as93.net/contributors/RAWx18/beetle?avatarSize=50&perRow=5&shape=circle&title=Our+Awesome+Contributors&fontSize=14&textColor=ffffff&backgroundColor=000000&outerBorderWidth=2&outerBorderRadius=8&hideLabel=true" alt="Contributors"/>